coil-language/coil-lang/README.md

 Coil lets you separate the concerns of data modeling from the concerns of business logic.

-Coil lets you do all this without breaking existing implementations because its polymorphism is based on [protocols](./docs/protocols.md), not basic object properties and methods.
+Coil lets you do all this without breaking existing implementations because its polymorphism is based on [protocols](./docs/protocols.md), instead of normal methods & properties.

 ## Data Literals